My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Female dromedaries are often affectionate towards each other. – Thar Desert.
 (Photo copyright © by Kaj Halberg)

-The Sinhalese are a people from North India, who, in the 6th Century B.C., conquered most of Sri Lanka and created an advanced civilization with several competing kingdoms.
+Veddas are the aboriginal people of Sri Lanka, thought to be of mixed Negrito and Australoid origin.
+They were driven far into the jungles by invading Sinhalese, a people from North India, who, in the 6th Century B.C., conquered most of Sri Lanka, creating an advanced civilization, comprising several competing kingdoms.
 The various peoples of Sri Lanka are presented on the page Travel episodes – Sri Lanka 1974: Among the Veddas.

 Sinhalese girl, weaving, Hikkaduwa.
 (Photo copyright © by Kaj Halberg)